-Compensation of Damages Article 13
+Compensation of Damages

-- (1) The customs authority shall not be liable to the importer or the owner of the goods for any damages resulting from withholding the release of the goods pursuant to Article 1, paragraph 1 and Article 11 paragraph 1 of this Regulation. - (2) However, the applicant shall pay the importer and the owner of the goods compensation for any injury caused to them through the wrongful detention of goods.
+- (1) The customs authority shall not be liable to the importer or the owner of the goods for any damages resulting from withholding the release of the goods pursuant to Article 5, paragraph 1 and Article 7 paragraph 1 of this Regulation. - (2) However, the person referred to in Article 5, paragraph 1 of this Regulation shall pay the importer and the owner of the goods compensation for any injury caused to them through the wrongful detention of goods based upon his request.